Xceptance/testsuite-nocoding/README.md

 :x: ... open, :white_check_mark: ... resolved.

-:question: ... open question or unclear behaviour.
+:question: ... open question or unclear behavior.

 :beetle: ... [group of insects which are biologically classified in the order Coleoptera](https://en.wikipedia.org/?title=Beetle).
 Kill it!